|Ueli Rutishauser, PhD

 California Institute of Technology

-The Rutishauser laboratory is investigating the neural mechanisms of learning, memory and decision-making at the level of single neurons in humans.
-We are a systems neuroscience laboratory and use a combination of in vivo single-unit electrophysiology in humans, intracranial electrocorticography, eye tracking, behavior, and computational and theoretical approaches.
+We investigate the mechanisms of learning, memory and decision-making, with a particular interest in the human brain at the single-neuron level.
+We use a combination of in vivo single-unit electrophysiology, intracranial electrocorticography, eye tracking, behavior, and computational and theoretical approaches.
 We have helped pioneer the technique of human single-neuron recordings and continue to advance the tools, methods and surgical techniques that allow such experiments.
-Recent work has focused on the neural representation of novelty and familiarity in the human hippocampus, amygdala and basal ganglia; the theta rhythm; investigation of learning abnormalities in movement disorders; and the neural representation of faces and emotions in the amygdala.
+Recent work has focused on single-trial learning, the theta rhythm, faces, error monitoring, and memory retrieval.

 Refer to my Laboratory Homepage for research interests, lab members, and news about the lab.